New York’s Elections: Make Your Voice Heard

 *Your assigned early voting poll site may not be the same location as your Election Day poll site.
 Look up your poll sites for early voting and for Election Day.

-- You can download an absentee ballot application (in English or Spanish), and get additional information and instructions, from the New York State Board of Elections absentee voting webpage.
+- You can get information about applying for an absentee ballot by visiting this New York State Board of Elections absentee voting webpage.

 - Or you can apply for an absentee ballot by visiting or contacting your county Board of Elections.